bbauska/UC-Davis-JS-Basics/readme.md

   alt="." />
 </p>

-I\'m going to add one more event listener for the header.
+I&apos;m going to add one more event listener for the header.
 So when I roll over the header, it puts the original texts back in there, like this.
-Roll your mouse over the box and box is there, but really there\'s one box.
-Yeah, so let\'s just fix that right here.
-I\'m just going to copy this and paste it.
-But I\'m no longer working with box.
-I\'m going to put it on heading, addEventListener mouseover and I\'m going to put the same texts that I have here and here to the heading, to put it back to its default state of where it was before.
+Roll your mouse over the box and box is there, but really there&apos;s one box.
+Yeah, so let&apos;s just fix that right here.
+I&apos;m just going to copy this and paste it.
+But I&apos;m no longer working with box.
+I&apos;m going to put it on heading, addEventListener mouseover and I&apos;m going to put the same texts that I have here and here to the heading, to put it back to its default state of where it was before.
 <!--~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~-->